 Section 1.
-Situations in which you should ask us to pay our share of the cost of your covered services or drugs140 Section 1.1 If you pay our plan's share of the cost of your covered services or drugs, or, If you receive a bill, you can ask us for payment Section 2.
-How to ask us to pay you back or to pay a bill you have received Section 2.1 How and where to send us your request for payment Section 3.
-We will consider your request for payment and say yes or no142 Section 3.1 We check to see whether we should cover the service or drug and how much we owe Section 3.2 Santian 4 Section 4. , , , , , , , , , , , , , , , , , , , , send copies to us143 Section 4.1 In some cases, you should send copies of your receipts to us to help us track your out-of-pocket drug costs
+Situations in which you should ask us to pay our share of the Section 1.1 cost of your covered services or drugs Section 2.
+How to ask us to pay you back or to pay a bill you have received140 Section 2.1 How and where to send us your request for payment140 Section 3.
+We will consider your request for payment and say yes or no141 Section 3.1 We check to see whether we should cover the service or drug and how much we owe Section 3.2 Section 4.
+Other situations in which you should save your receipts and send copies to us Section 4.1 In some cases, you should send copies of your receipts to us to help us track your out-of-pocket drug costs